-We have audited the basic financial statements of Coral Springs Improvement District (the "District"), as of and for the year ended September 30, 2011, and have issued our report thereon dated February 7, 2012.
+We have audited the financial statements of Coral Springs Improvement District (the "District"), as of and for the year ended September 30, 2012, and have issued our report thereon dated December 17, 2012.

 We conducted our audit in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States.
-We have issued our Independent Auditors' Report on Internal Control over Financial Reporting and on Compliance and Other Matters.
-Disclosures in that report, which are dated February 7, 2012, should be considered in conjunction with this management letter.
+We have issued our Independent Auditors' Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of the Financial Statements Performed in accordance with Government Auditing Standards.
+Disclosures in that report, which are dated December 17, 2012, should be considered in conjunction with this management letter.

 Additionally, our audit was conducted in accordance with the provisions of Chapter 10.550, Rules of the Auditor General, which govern the conduct of local governmental entity audits performed in the State of Florida.
-This letter is required to include the following information.
+This letter is required to include the following information, which is not included in the aforementioned auditors' report.